Are you tired of the hype in the fantasy football industry?

 Obviously not all players are going to score the same as in the WR example, but remember this idea of weekly advantage as we talk more about the value over average concept.

-Let's look at how this concept played out in 2019.
-We'll look at how many points the top 12 players at each position scored over the average starter at that position.
+Let's look at how this concept played out in 2019 for kickers.
+We'll look at how many points the top 12 kickers scored over the average kicker.
 And we'll break down how those points contributed to weekly advantage (kind of like win-share or plus/minus in basketball).

-K: Our top two kickers provided a nice weekly advantage.
-Doesn't look that significant, until you see what is next...
+This weekly advantage of one to two points doesn't look that significant, until you see what is next...

 When we look at the players who gave you the most weekly advantage in 2019, we see three kickers in the top 24!